NEWAGE-Labs/nal.docs/docs/current release/QSM.md

 * Ensures that the operational needs are within budget and advising management of any discrepancies.
 * Ensures equipment is maintained and calibrated, reporting all deficiencies (e.g.,equipment malfunctions) in the appropriate manner.
 * Writes and reviews SOPs.
-* Identifies and records non-conformities with *Corrective Actions*.
+* Identifies and records non-conformities with [corrective actions](#87-corrective-actions-option-a).
 * Corrects non-conformities and potential non-conformities.
 * Improves laboratory activities and quality system on a continuous basis.
 * Ensure the effectiveness of laboratory activities.